 Sample Trip No. 3 (Moderate)

-At this point, you should be getting better at reading the Montreal Metro subway map.
+Now, you should get better at reading the Montreal Metro subway map.
 In this case, you want to visit the University of Montreal from Place d’Armes station.
-Therefore, you should again take the Orange Line in the direction of Côte-Vertu station.
-Yet, as can be seen on the system map, you must make a transfer to the Blue Line at Snowdon.
+Therefore, you should again take the Orange Line toward Côte-Vertu station.
+Yet, as seen on the system map, you must transfer to the Blue Line at Snowdon.
 From this station, take the Blue Line in the direction of Saint-Michel.
-Once onboard the Blue Line, stay alert because the University is just two stops away.
+Stay alert once you board the Blue Line because the University is just two stops away.

 Trip No. 3 Reverse Direction